solita/solita.github.com/_posts/2018-09-06-fullstack-typed-api-with-typescript.md

 title: Fullstack shared typed API with TypeScript
 author: jgke
 excerpt: >
-  TypeScript makes it possible to share type information between frontend and backend.
-Here's how to use it to ensure consistent API calls between the frontend and backend.
+  TypeScript makes it possible to share type information between the frontend and the backend.
+Here's how to use it to ensure consistent API calls between the frontend and the backend.
 tags:
+ - Api
+ - Full stack
  - TypeScript
- - Full stack
 ---

 Did you get yet another error due to the JavaScript frontend slipping an